hml230/exploring-lateness/README.md

 Some of the steps for mining the data included: computing average lateness per route and computing both passenger load factors and frequency-based metrics.

-Outliers are diverse within the datasets acquired, the values range from $-1400$ minutes to $1500$ minutes.
-From the problem definition, these values suggest issues related to the shceduling system, or other external factors that are not studied in this project.
+Outliers are diverse, with lateness ranges from $-1400$ minutes to $1500$ minutes.
+For lateness, these values possibly caused by structural issues rather than randomly occurred.
 Hence, I capped these `lateness_minutes` values to $\pm 60$ minutes to ensure the distribution of the target population align with the problem.

 I then looked for any statistical relationships, correlations, or other relevant properties of the dataset that could influence bus lateness.